Microsoft InfoPath Designer Barcode Tutorial

 - The barcode control should now be available in the Custom Controls

-the bar code will be inserted.
-Be sure to allow enough space for
+the barcode will be inserted.
+Be sure to leave adequate space for

 as its width may vary with the amount of data encoded.
-Place the
+Position the

-cursor in the area where the control will be inserted.
+cursor in the field where the control will be inserted.

 - Click on the custom barcode control that was just added to the